RWTH-IAEW/cimpyorm/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cimpyorm's documentation!
+Welcome to CIMPyORM's documentation!
 ====================================

 *************************
 Installation
 *************************
-cimpyorm can be installed from `pypi <https://pypi.org/project/cimpyorm/>`_:
+CIMPyORM can be installed from `pypi <https://pypi.org/project/cimpyorm/>`_:

 ``pip install cimpyorm``

-cimpyorm comes pre-loaded with a CIM schema provided by `ENTSO-E <https://www.entsoe.eu/digital/common-information-model/#common-grid-model-exchange-specification-cgmes>`_ called Common Grid Model Exchange Specification (CGMES).
+CIMPyORM comes pre-loaded with a CIM schema provided by `ENTSO-E <https://www.entsoe.eu/digital/common-information-model/#common-grid-model-exchange-specification-cgmes>`_ called Common Grid Model Exchange Specification (CGMES v.
+2.4.15).

 .. toctree::